Network Representation of Large-Scale Heterogeneous RNA Sequences with Integration of Diverse Multi-omics, Interactions, and Annotations Data: Results

-Our main contribution proposes a highly versatile architecture aimed at predicting interactions between heterogeneous RNA transcripts while characterizing the functional landscape of non-coding RNAs.
-In conclusion, we intend this method to be the groundwork for further down-stream analysis tasks, where various other downstream genomic prediction tasks such as prediction of gene annotation, gene-disease association, and discovery of unknown gene families can be readily applicable.
-Further works to this framework can provide invaluable tools to support significant discoveries in systems biology, especially for newly identified lncRNAs.
+Our main contribution proposes a highly versatile architecture aimed at predicting interactions between heterogeneous RNA transcripts while characterizing the functional landscape of various non-coding RNA species.
+The method currently has some limitations inherent in a deep learning method, such as requiring the tuning of free parameters and lacking direct biological interpretability of the embedding features.
+For future work, we can incorporate attention mechanisms in the encoder network to correlate individual features with specific regions in the sequence input.
+The notion of the source and target context embeddings would serve additional purposes to identify the binding regions of a sequence that would enable their regulatory functions.
+In foresight, we intend this method to be the groundwork for subsequence down-stream analysis, where relevant attribute data and model parameters can be fine-tuned for specific prediction tasks such as the inference of a functional regulatory pathway or the discovery of unknown RNA families and novel disease biomarkers.
+Further development of this framework can provide an invaluable tool to support significant discoveries in systems biology, especially for newly identified non-coding RNAs.